Frequently Asked Questions

 9. What is a declaration of Works?

-To register your music with KAMP and start earning royalties, you must notify us of your original music by filling in a form called a declaration form
+To register your music with KAMP Copyright and Related Rights Limited and start earning royalties, you must notify us of your original music by filling out a form called a declaration form.

 10. What happens if I have a stage name for my song production activities?